RandyVG003/RandyVG003/README.md

 - 👋 Hi, I’m @RandyVG003
 - 👀 I’m interested in ...
 Game development
 - 🌱 I’m currently learning ...
-How anything and everything works!
+Whatever I can to help further my knowledge!
-- 💞️ I’m looking to collaborate on ... nothing at the moment but will be planning things in the future so stay tuned!
+- 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... randyjvallegearhart@gmail.com

 <!---